rohanpmoore/track-suggestion-epicodus/README.md

 1. _Clone this project from its [Github repository](https://github.com/rohanpmoore/track-suggestion-epicodus).
 The master branch contains a basic working version complete with actual questions, while the demonstration branch demonstrates the full features of the site with placeholder text._
 2. _Run index.html, which will bring you to the portfolio home page._

+_Alternatively, you can visit the GH-Pages version of the website [here](https://rohanpmoore.github.io/track-suggestion-epicodus/)._

 ## Known Bugs

 * _No bugs currently known._